Uzoamaka Power: Career

-In 2020 she appeared in a special edition of the series: titled MTV Shuga Alone Together, the mini-series brought together cast members from Nigeria, Kenya, South Africa and Ivory Coast highlighting the challenges people were facing across the continent during the Coronavirus pandemic.
+In 2020, she appeared in a special edition of the series: titled MTV Shuga Alone Together, the mini-series brought together cast members from Nigeria, Kenya, South Africa and Ivory Coast highlighting the challenges people were facing across the continent during the Coronavirus pandemic.

-In 2019 she was a lead in the short film Stuck alongside Seun Ajayi and Lala Akindoju, and in 2020 appeared in Africa Magic's Riona, a period drama, one of the top 5 Nigerian TV series of the year.
+In 2019, she was a lead in the short film Stuck alongside Seun Ajayi and Lala Akindoju, and in 2020 appeared in Africa Magic's Riona, a period drama, one of the top five Nigerian TV series of the year.
 2020 also saw her take on one of the lead roles in Ife, an LGBT love story for which she received the Kim Renders Memorial Award for Outstanding Performance from the Reelout Film Festival in 2021.

-In 2021 Power was listed as a Nigerian actress to watch by Nigerian Entertainment Today.
+In 2021, Power was listed as a Nigerian actress to watch by Nigerian Entertainment Today.
 That year, she went on to appear in several shorts including in the title role of the female superhero "The Zipman" in the supernatural thriller, Ananze and the Zipman, Sister Rose, and Title Ije.
-She was also named by Filmone as one of its "Box Office Breakthrough" actresses for her lead role in the comedy hit Ponzi.
+She was also named by Filmone as one of its "Box Office Breakthrough" actresses for her lead role in the comedy Ponzi.

 In 2022, she starred in the Nigerian thriller Diiche, Showmax's first Nigerian original limited series.
 The series received seven nominations at the 2023 Africa Magic Viewers' Choice Awards including for Best Series.

-Power appeared in one of Africa's most lauded films of 2023, the award-winning fantasy thriller Mami Wata written and directed by C.J.
+In 2023, Power appeared in the fantasy thriller Mami Wata written and directed by C.J.
 "Fiery" Obasi.
-In addition to being the Nigerian entry for Best International Feature Film at the 96th Academy Awards, it received a multitude of awards and a Best Supporting Actress nomination for Power at the 2023 Africa Movie Academy Awards.
-In 2023 she also made her directorial debut with Love Language, a short film about an intertribal love affair, which she also wrote and starred in.
+In addition to being the Nigerian entry for Best International Feature Film at the 96th Academy Awards, it received a multiple awards and a Best Supporting Actress nomination for Power at the 2023 Africa Movie Academy Awards.
+Also in 2023, she also made her directorial debut with Love Language, a short film about an intertribal love affair, which she also wrote and starred in.